 Shannon always knew she would write novels, but the need to make a living and raise a family came first.
 She worked at jobs that involved a lot of non-fiction writing, including university research, technical writing and working for government, namely Canada’s Department of Foreign Affairs and British Columbia’s Ministry of Health.
 She has published many articles, book chapters and monographs in the fields of international security and health care.

 Realizing that she needed to do what she always wanted to do, Shannon now writes historical fiction full time.
-Her short stories have appeared in The Copperfield Review and CommuterLit.com, and she is a contributor to Military History Now.
+Her short stories have appeared in The Copperfield Review and CommuterLit.com, and she is a contributor to History of Royals and Military History Now.
 Her novel Napoleon in America, which imagines what might have happened if Napoleon Bonaparte escaped from St. Helena and wound up in the United States in 1821, was published in 2014.
 Shannon is working on the sequel, Napoleon in Texas.

 Shannon has a BA in Political Science from the University of Saskatchewan and an MA in Political Science from the University of British Columbia.
-She lives in Vancouver, Canada, with her husband and youngest child (her other two children are at university).
+She lives in Vancouver, Canada, with her husband and the youngest of her three children.

 Click on the links below to read interviews with Shannon on other websites.